UMR-CNRM/snowtools/README.md

 Note that this package is only useful for people interested in using numerical codes of snowpack modelling on a Linux environment.
 The package does not include any meteorological or snow data.

-The structure of snowtools code base is available [here](doc/source/misc/orga.rst).

 ## Installation

-For installation of this package, please refer to [Install documentation](doc/source/misc/install.rst)
+For installation of this package, please refer to [Install documentation](https://umr-cnrm.github.io/snowtools-doc/misc/install.html)

 ## SURFEX